phetsims/geometric-optics/doc/model.md

 ## Optical Elements (Lens and Mirror)

-This simulation supports two types of optical elements (a.k.a _optics_): lens (convex, concave) and mirror (convex, concave, flat).
+This simulation supports two types of optical elements: lens (convex, concave) and mirror (convex, concave, flat).
 The lens is considered to be ideal, and free of spherical and comatic aberrations.

 The mirror is modeled as a lens with index of refraction = 2.
 The flat mirror is modeled as a convex mirror with a very large radius of curvature (100,000 cm).

-The position of the optic is fixed at (0,0).
+The position of the optical element is fixed at (0,0).

 For the lens, magnitude of the focal length is given by `f = R/(2(1-n)))`, where `R` is the radius of curvature and `n` is the index of refraction.